This week we had a blast learning all about the Letter Pp.

 -When in doubt, we write down the sound that we think.

--We try to always use lowercase letter, except when talking about a special person or place.
+-We try to always use lowercase letters, except when talking about a special person or place.

 Here are the units we used to learn about the letter Pp: